tadams42/sokoenginepy/INSTALL.rst

     pip install sokoenginepy

-There is optional C++ native extension that is built automatically with ``pip install`` if all dependencies are met.
+There is optional C++ native extension that is built automatically with ``pip install`` if all dependencies are met and OS is Linux.
 It relies on `Boost.Graph`_ and `pybind11`_. `Boost.Graph`_ needs to be installed on system, everything else is pulled automatically:

 .. code-block:: sh